Caregiving While Working: Home Care Powered by AUAF Can HelpFebruary 11, 2020

 The Benefits of Opting for a Caregiver

-So, the addition of a caregiver gives you the opportunity to better allocate time.
-In this way you can meet the needs of your career, know that the needs of your loved one are met, and still have oversight of your loved one’s care.
+So, the addition of an in-home caregiver gives you the opportunity to better allocate time.
+In this way, you can meet the needs of your career, know that the needs of your loved one are met, and still have oversight of your loved one’s care.
 Beyond that, having an outside perspective from a caregiver can often give you insight into the needs of your loved one that you may have been missing.

 The other benefits include:

-- Have ample time and energy to focus on your parent/relative as well as the rest of your family
+- Having ample time and energy to focus on your parent/relative as well as the rest of your family

 - Having a caregiver with formal training in best practices and ongoing research in the field